 In this guide, learn how a healthy lifestyle that includes regular exercise combined with a healthy weight and specific dietary supplements can provide your body with nutrients to support your health.†

 Wondering how you can naturally support your joint health?
 Aside from taking vitamins for supporting bones and joints, one of the best things you can do is to maintain a healthy weight.
 When an individual is overweight, there might be more stress on bones, ligaments, and tissue.
 Following a healthy diet and maintaining a healthy weight can help support your joints.

 Be Proactive with a Daily Joint Supplement

-There are so many new workout routines promoted every day that it can be hard to know what's best for you.
-You don't need to attend the swankiest sports club or buy the latest workout DVD to participate in simple exercises that can make a difference in your current and future health.
+There are so many new workout routines promoted every day that it can be hard to know what's best for your body.
+You don't need to attend the swankiest sports club or buy the latest workout program to participate in simple exercises that can make a difference in your current and future health.
 Some exercises can even be done in the comfort of your own home.
-Exercise can improve mood and outlook, decrease pain, increase flexibility, strengthen the heart and improve blood flow, maintain weight, and promote general physical fitness.
-Walking, swimming, and water aerobics are a few popular types of exercise for people with joint stiffness or soreness.
+Exercise can improve mood and outlook, increase flexibility, get the heart pumping and improve blood flow, maintain weight, and promote general physical fitness.
+Walking, swimming, and water aerobics are a few popular types of exercise for people with joint stiffness.
 Weight-bearing or resistance exercises are also great strength training exercises that promote stronger muscles and support healthy bones.
 These exercises can be done using free weights or resistance bands, while standing or sitting, and while indoors or outdoors.
-Remember to eat a diet rich in fruits and vegetables, and take supplements like calcium and vitamin D as needed to support bone health.
-Ask your doctor or physical therapist what exercises are right for you, and get moving toward a healthier you!
+Ask your doctor or physical therapist what exercises are right for you and get moving toward a healthier you!